jKyuery/discord-bot/README.md

 # discord-bot
 Discord bot used on the server.
-Will have basic features + prediction of stonks feature soon, if time allows
+Will have basic features + prediction of stonks feature soon, whenever time allows